tylertitsworth/5th-age-srd/Classes/Druid.md

 _Normal success:_ You gain a +4 bonus to initiative this battle.

 _Hard success:_ As a free action at some point during the battle, you can grant one of your allies a reroll on an attack roll or save.
 That ally must take the new result.

-_Ridiculously hard success:_ The GM chooses between giving you a reroll at some point during the battle, or giving you a floating story-guide icon relationship result of 6 with a random icon.

 ##### Adventurer Feat